This post may contain affiliate links. Please see our disclosure policy.

 • Spices – Garlic, paprika, cinnamon and cumin round out the flavors.

-• Broth or Stock – I typically use homemade chicken stock or vegetable broth.
+• Broth or Stock – I typically use rotisserie chicken stock or vegetable broth.
 Beef broth would work here as well – whatever you have on hand.

 • Butter or Ghee – Using butter or ghee provides a great depth of flavor.
 Another option is to use duck fat, which gives a bacon-like flavor to the dish.

-Step by step process of searing beef for chili, adding spices, and simmering the broth in a dutch oven dish.
+Step by step process of searing beef for chili without tomatoes, adding spices, and simmering the broth in a dutch oven dish.

 Step 1: Sear the Beef